Sector Calculator

 1. Enter values in any two of the six fields: central angle, radius, diameter, area, arc length, or chord length.

-2. Leave the other four fields blank — the calculator will solve for them.
+2. Leave the other four fields blank.
+The calculator solves for them.

 3. Click Calculate.
 All six sector properties are shown instantly.

-4. Copy the URL to share your calculation — it pre-fills the same inputs automatically when opened.
+4. Copy the URL to share your calculation.
+It pre-fills the same inputs when opened.

 Frequently Asked Questions